degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes/1-type-annotations.md

       (->* () (Pseudo-Random-Generator) Flonum))
   ```

-### End of Section Exercises
+### Additional Exercises

-Here are a few end-of-section exercises for you to try:
+Here are a few additional exercises for you to try:

 * Type a polymorphic `map` function.